Phhofm/ParagonSR2/traiNNer/archs/README.md

 ### Stability at Scale
 Training deep networks (36+ blocks) is notoriously unstable.
 ParagonSR2 version 11 introduces:
--   **RMSNorm in FP32**: We compute the norm variance in FP32 to prevent numerical overflow/underflow, which is common in deep SR networks trained with AMP (Automated Mixed Precision).
+-   **RMSNorm in FP32**: We compute the norm variance in FP32 to prevent numerical overflow/underflow, which is common in deep SR networks trained with AMP (Mixed Precision).
 -   **LayerScale**: Every advanced block includes a learnable per-channel scaling factor (`LayerScale`).
 This forces the network to start with identity-like transforms and gradually learn larger updates, drastically improving convergence stability.

+---

-## 4. Integration with traiNNer-redux
+## 6. Integration with traiNNer-redux

 This architecture file is a "drop-in" replacement for standard archs.